SeaQL/sea-orm/README.md

 ```

 ### Insert (advanced)
+You can take advantage of database specific features to perform upsert and idempotent insert.
 ```rust
 // insert many with returning (if supported by database) let models: Vec<fruit::Model> = Fruit::insert_many([apple, pear])